Achieve your goals with GIEK

 GIEK can provide a guarantee to a bank that finances a company’s investment in Norway.
 The investment must directly or indirectly lead to export.

 Norwegian export contracts are quicker and easier to negotiate when the buyer receives help to debt-finance the purchase.
-GIEK’s buyer credit guarantee can be used with a loan from Norwegian and foreign banks or Export Credit Norway.
+GIEK’s buyer credit guarantee can be combined with funding from Norwegian and foreign banks, or from Export Credit Norway.

 In some cases a Norwegian company may be asked to provide a bank guarantee to its foreign customers.
 The bank guarantee may cover actual delivery, advance payment or other risks the buyer takes.
 This is called a counter guarantee.

 This guarantee protects the exporter from suffering losses during the production period as a result of contract non-fulfilment by a foreign buyer.